MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/AmazonRedshift.md

 2. Under **Tenant settings**, enable **Azure AD Single-Sign On (SSO) for Gateway**.

    ![Enable AAD SSO for gateway.](./media/amazon-redshift/aad-sso-for-gateway.png)

+Once you've enabled Azure AD SSO for all data sources, then enable Azure AD SSO for Amazone Redshift:

 3. Also enable the **Redshift SSO** option.